 Construction information

-The site will be updated continuously as the construction progresses – last updated on 29th of May 2024.
+The site will be updated continuously as the construction progresses – last updated on 30th of January 2025.

 History